SMB Marketing 101

 Should You Claim a Google My Business (GMB) Profile?

-It depends.
+Yes.
 If you’re a local business and you primarily serve your local area, then claiming your Google MyBusiness profile is essential for gaining local customers.
 If you own a chain of local coffee shops, it’s essential to create a Google MyBusiness profile for each location so potential customers can easily find your store.

 GMB is powerful for local lead generation.
 The most significant advantage of this tool is the opportunity to show up in the first page results for local searches, which make up about 45-55% of search queries.
 However, Google MyBusiness is only necessary if you want to generate local leads.
 If you’re an e-commerce business that primarily sells products online, and you serve several areas, you likely don’t need to claim a Google MyBusiness profile.